spcs/synaps/_sources/artifacts/apispec/action/set_alarm_state.txt

      - Description
      - Mandatory
    * - AlarmName
      - name of Alarm.
 It should be unique in user's all alarm.
+       Only Admin can call this action for the alarms that starts with "SPCS/".

        Data type: String